-The Water Levels (db function) and Water Levels II (Class) Reports are included in the standard suite of reports provided with EQuIS Professional and EQuIS Enterprise.
+The Water Levels (database function) and Water Levels II (Class) Reports are included in the standard suite of reports provided with EQuIS Professional and EQuIS Enterprise.
 The Water Level Reports return the field measured water level elevations as stored directly in EQuIS or as calculated or estimated water level elevation based on user inputs, if LNAPL thickness and density are stored in the database.
-This article will instruct you on how to use the report, what options are available within the report, and what data are required to complete each of the options.
+This article will instruct on how to use the report, what options are available within the report, and what data are required to complete each of the options.

 To open the Water Level Reports in EQuIS Professional: